Meta omnichannel ads guide: sync online & offline conversions

 Step 2.
 Connect the required datasets to the ad account

-Connecting the datasets to the ad account is required for Meta to know which ad account can claim an offline sale.
+Connecting the datasets is required to grant permission for attribution/optimization using offline events.
 By linking the dataset to your ad account, you give Meta permission to match your offline customer data (like hashed emails from your POS/CRM) against the data that the platform has on users' online behaviour.

 To add the dataset to an ad account, go to Meta Business Settings → click on "Data Sources" → select "Datasets & pixels" → select the dataset you use for receiving offline CAPI events → click on "Connected assets" tab → Connect assets.